lalithadsuresh/AlbumWallGenerator/README.md

 ## Use Cases

+## Use Cases

-I am currently in the process of submitting my application to Spotify to get my API Quota extnesion approved!
-Until then, a demo is available on my personal website, so please feel free to check it out!
+I am currently in the process of submitting my application to Spotify to get my API quota extension approved.
+While waiting for approval, you can check out a demo of the project on my [personal website](http://localhost:3000/LalithsPersonalWebsite#project).

+If you would like to explore the static website, it is deployed [here](https://album-wall-generator-yfvq-83m8qp6nw-lalithadsureshs-projects.vercel.app/home).
+Please note that the generator functionality is currently unavailable due to API restrictions.

 # If you're curious :)